MissStrong/ICD2O/Notes/Unit 3/Note 15 - Hiding Elements.md

 sentence.style.visibility = "visible"; // changes the element from hidden to visible
 ```

-Another way of hiding an element is to set the `display` property to `None` in the CSS.
+Another way of hiding an element is to set the `display` property to `none` in the CSS.

 ```html
 <!DOCTYPE html>